Sweet Migliaccio

 Preparation of Sweet Migliaccio

-• The main ingredients are semolina and ricotta, naturally from sheep.
-My process starts the night before, if you remember you can put the ricotta in a strainer to remove excess water and use the dried ricotta.
+• Main ingredients are semolina and ricotta naturally from sheep.
+My process starts the night before, if you remember, you can put the ricotta in a sieve to remove excess water and use the well-drained ricotta.

-• In a saucepan, combine the milk and water with a piece of orange zest.
-When it boils, remove the zest and gradually pour in the semolina.
-Cook for a couple of minutes and let it cool.
+• In a saucepan, combine milk and water with a piece of orange peel.
+Once it boils, remove the peel and pour in the semolina.
+Cook for a couple of minutes and let cool.

-• In the planetary mixer, put the egg yolks along with the sugar and the grated zest of the lemon and orange, make it fluffy.
+• In the stand mixer, place the egg yolks with the sugar and grated peel from the lemon and orange, and make it frothy.

-• Gently combine the sieved ricotta and the now lukewarm semolina with the eggs.
-Whip the egg whites to firm snow and incorporate them into the mixture with a spatula from bottom to top without using the planetary mixer to avoid deflating them.
+• Gently add the sieved ricotta and the now warm semolina to the eggs.
+Beat the egg whites to stiff peaks and fold them into the mixture with a spatula from the bottom up without using the stand mixer to avoid deflating them.

 • Butter and flour the mold, or if you prefer, just use parchment paper.

-• Level it well and bake in a static mode oven at 356°F for 60 minutes.
+• Level it well and put it in the oven in static mode at 350°F for 60 minutes.

-• And here is the Neapolitan sweet Migliaccio ready.
+• And here is the ready Neapolitan sweet Migliaccio.

 Follow Me